 8 Ecommerce Merchandising Strategies to Boost Engagement and Sales

 Obviously online shopping isn’t going anywhere.
 This year it’s expected to account for 15% of total US retail sales and 19.2% by 2024.

 Here are ways you can ensure your online business gets a piece of that revenue.

 1. Invest in a Home Page That Tells a Story

 Your online store’s homepage is your storefront and signage; it’s the friendly sales associate extending a greeting to people who enter your “doors.”

 Keep in mind that it also represents the first encounter many visitors will have with your brand.
-So it’s important you tell your story, share your values, and provide clear reasons why they should stick around and buy from you.
+So it’s important you tell your story, share your values, feature a professional logo, include branded merchandise and provide clear reasons why they should stick around and buy from you.
 Offering assistance and providing a glimpse into what will be a well-organized and engaging shopping experience is important too.

 2. Collect and Leverage Customer Data